struct/isoalloc/README.md

 The Makefile targets are very simple:

-`make library` - Builds a release version of the library
+`make library` - Builds a release version of the library without C++ support

 `make library_debug` - Builds a debug version of the library

-`make analyze_library_debug` - Builds the library with Clang's scan-build if installed

 `make library_debug_no_output` - Builds a debug version of the library with no logging output

+`make analyze_library_debug` - Builds the library with clang's scan-build if installed

 `make tests` - Builds and runs all tests